Tuition & Aid

 MBA and MS Programs

 If you are offered admission to any of our MBA and MS programs, you will be automatically considered for a merit scholarship.
 There is no separate application necessary.
 Scholarships are awarded based on the strength of your application, including your undergraduate record, prior work experience, professional recommendations, GMAT score, and other application materials.
 These scholarships are available to students in their first year of study, provide partial to full tuition reimbursement and require no work commitment.
-They are renewable in the second year of most programs.
+A student’s scholarship is renewable in the second year as long as he/she continues to remain in good academic standing.

 Are you a Northeastern graduate who is considering going back to school to earn a business master’s credential?
 The Double Husky Scholarship helps Husky alumni finance their graduate education by providing a tuition discount of 25 percent for most graduate programs at D’Amore-McKim.